Suggested links

 Whether or not symptoms continue during stage three will rely upon the individual, their history with alcohol use (length of time, amount consumed, etc.), and any additional health factors.

-Home Detox vs Medically Supervised Detox
+Home Alcohol Detox vs Medically Supervised Detox

 When going through detox from any drug abuse, your safest option is to consult with a healthcare professional or addiction treatment provider beforehand.
 Some alcohol withdrawal symptoms can be life-threatening.

-Choosing a Home Detox
+Home Detox for Alcohol

 Mild alcohol addiction can usually mean mild withdrawal.
 However, it is best to seek medical advice from a healthcare professional about the risks involved with your individual situation.
 Alcohol withdrawals can be deadly if you aren’t careful.